-Sri Lanka was never part of my travel plans, but it’s been getting a lot of good press lately and a few friends have visited and raved about it, so it leapfrogged several other Asian destinations to the top of my list.
+Sri Lanka was never on my original travel wishlist, but it’s been getting a lot of good press lately and a few friends have visited and raved about it, so it leapfrogged several other Asian destinations to the top of my list.
+I combined this trip with a week in Rajasthan, India.
+After a week of the intensity of India, Sri Lanka was a much-needed breath of fresh air.
 I was able to spend a week exploring the southern half of the island with a driver/guide.
 I was impressed with the beautiful landscapes, friendly people, and cleanliness of the island.
-After a week in India, Sri Lanka was a much-needed breath of fresh air.
+Sri Lanka now ranks as one of my favorite destinations in the world.

 Day 0: evening arrival in Colombo, overnight in Negombo